-In the early 1980s, the damage inflicted by mass tourism began to appear, leading to the growth of the concept of sustainable tourism and of various types of alternative tourism (Jovicic, 2016) data.
-This development challenges the substance [essence] of tourism and redefines the boundaries between a tourism destination and one that is not so (Uriely 2005), to the point of transforming tourism destinations into “ordinary” places and vice versa.
-The phenomenon also manifests in many tourists’ wish to abandon the attractions that were established for tourism purposes and, instead, visit and rolled around “ordinary” urban areas such as side streets and residential quarters and to experience local authenticity absent in the conventional tourism bubble (Novovic & Gligorijević, 2018).
-This postmodern trend led to that many urban destinations around the world are developing unique products and experiences grounded in alternative-tourism forms and thus underscore their uniqueness relative to others (Hershko[ ], 2019).
+In the early 1980s, as the harmful effects of mass tourism began to appear, the concept of sustainable tourism and various types of alternative tourism started to emerge (Jovicic, 2016), challenging the essence of tourism and redrawing the boundaries between a tourism destination and one not so (Uriely, 2005) to the point of reversing the two.
+The phenomenon is attested in many tourists’ wish to abandon intentional tourist attractions in favor of “ordinary” urban areas such as side streets and residential neighborhoods in order to experience local authenticity (Novovic & Gligorijević, 2018).
+In this postmodern trend, many urban destinations worldwide have been developing unique products and experiences grounded in alternative forms of tourism (Hershko, 2019).

-The attractiveness of UT
+The allure of UT

-Urban culture creates a hybrid encounter between wealth and identities and it touches upon many areas of research – from urban architecture, geography, sociology, urban psychology, and cultural design [], up to the semantics of the city and its political, gender, and class representations (Jameson [], 2009).
-Unlike traditional coastal tourism, typified by bathing, urban environments on the seashore may provide the tourist with cultural and historical interest due to the existence of leisure facilities and unique and authentic products that tell the local-cultural story (Sednak & Mihalic, 2008).
-The broad diversity of urban-tourism product causes that it is perceived as attractive to many kinds of visitors, something that may promote the competitiveness of the tourism destination and improve tourists’ visiting experience and, concurrently, the local inhabitants’ quality of life.
-This potential was hitched to the underlying principles of sustainable development, within the framework of which residents and tourists have the same interest in developing the tourism destination in a responsible and evenhanded way (Novy & Colomb, 2019).
-Correspondingly [], new approaches toward tourism development seeks to understand how tourists are assimilated into the town’s tapestry of life by building links between townspeople and visitors (Nilsson, 2020).
+Urban culture creates a hybrid encounter of wealth and identities and reaches out to many areas of research—from urban architecture, geography, sociology, urban psychology, and cultural design to urban semantics and its political, gender, and class representations (Jameson, 1998).
+Unlike traditional coastal tourism, typified by bathing, urban seashore environments may pique tourists’ cultural and historical interest by offering leisure facilities and unique and authentic products that tell local cultural lore (Sednak & Mihalic, 2008).
+The broad diversity of UT products makes UT attractive to many kinds of visitors, possibly enhancing the tourism destination’s competitiveness and improving tourists’ visiting experience and local inhabitants’ quality of life.
+This potential connects with the principles of sustainable development, in which residents and tourists share an interest in developing the tourism destination in a responsible and balanced way (Novy & Colomb, 2019).
+Accordingly, new approaches toward tourism development seek to understand how tourists integrate into a town’s tapestry of life by building links between townspeople and visitors (Nilsson, 2020).

-A tourism destination is thought attractive if it has components that may attract tourists (Timur & Getz, 2009).
-Specifically, UT is considered attractive on the basis of primary and secondary elements.
-The Primary elements are the city’s main visiting destinations– tours and attractions including historical buildings, urban neighborhoods, and special events.
-Secondary events are those that support the attractions and abet the city’s tourism development by increasing tourism supply, such as shops, conference and events venues, overnight accommodations, and means of transport (Hershko[], 2019).
-A tourism city also offers its visitors day activities[], Information centers, and guides.
-Most of what happens there occurs in the public domain in the city center: markets, parks, etc. (Ashworth & Page, 2011).
+A tourism destination is considered attractive if it has components that may attract tourists (Timur & Getz, 2009).
+In UT, attractiveness rests on primary and secondary components.
+Primary components are the city’s main visiting destinations such as historical buildings or neighborhoods and special events.
+Secondary components—shops, conference and events venues, overnight accommodations, means of transport, etc.—support the attractions and abet the city’s tourism development by amplifying tourism offerings (Hershko, 2019).
+A tourism city also offers day activities, information centers, and guides.
+Most of what happens there occurs in public spaces such as the city center, markets, and parks (Ashworth & Page, 2011).